Overview of Mood Disorders

 In mood disorders, these feelings are more intense than what a person may normally

-or interfere with one's interest in family, friends, community, or work.
-Any person
+Or if they interfere with someone's interest in family, friends, community, or work.

-who expresses thoughts of suicide should get medical help right away.
+Any person who has thoughts of suicide should get medical help right away.
+If you

-The symptoms of mood disorders may look like other conditions or mental health problems.
+The symptoms of mood disorders may seem like other conditions or mental health problems.

 Always talk with a healthcare provider for a diagnosis.